 Traditionally, a woman whose primary sexual and affectional orientation is toward people of the same gender; however, some nonbinary people also identify as lesbians, often because they have some connection to womanhood and are primarily attracted to women.

 An acronym that stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual that is also inclusive for various other sexual orientations and gender identities.

 The practice of confronting heterosexism, sexism, genderism, allosexism, and monosexism in oneself and others out of self-interest and a concern for the well being of lesbian, gay, bisexual, transgender, queer, intersex and asexual people.
 Is founded on the understanding that dismantling heterosexism, monosexism, trans oppression/trans misogyny/cissexism and allosexism is a social justice issue.

-Attributing a gender is incorrect or does not align with someone's gender identity whether via subconscious bias or conscious discrimination.
+Attributing a gender that is incorrect or does not align with someone's gender identity, whether via subconscious bias or conscious discrimination.
 Can occur when using pronouns, gendered language, or assigning genders to people without knowing how they identify.

 Indigenous peoples of North, Central, and South America and their descendants.